ciernialab/Alder-ChIPseq-Tutorial/README.md

 ## 12. Peak Calling with HOMER
-up until this point the pipeline is relatively standard for all PE ChIPseq experiments.
+Up until this point the pipeline is relatively standard for all PE ChIPseq experiments.
 The choice of peak callers and settings depends on what type of ChIP experiment you are performing (ie. histone marks vs. transcription factors).
 This dataset was for H3K27ac and H3K9ac, both classic histone acetylation marks that are analyzed nicely with HOMER using -style histone and some custom settings based on knowledge of how these two marks behave.
 If you are working with other ChIP datasets where the marks are either more or less peak like you need to make adjustments to the HOMER calls.
 See http://homer.ucsd.edu/homer/ngs/peaks.html for details.

+From two recent microglial ChIPseq papers:
+From Wendeln 2018 (https://www.nature.com/articles/s41586-018-0023-4): Tag directories were created from bam files using ‘makeTagDirectory’ for individual samples and inputs, and peak calling was performed using ‘findpeaks -style histone’ with fourfold enrichment over background and input, a Poisson P value of 0.0001, and a peak width of 500 bp for H3K4me1 and 250 bp for H3K27ac.

+From Goseelin 2017 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5858585/):ChIP-seq Tag directories for the ChIP-seq experiments were combined into ex vivo and in vitro pools for each target in both mouse and human.
+The tag directories for the input DNA were likewise combined.
+Peaks were then called on the pooled tags with the pooled input DNA as background using HOMER’s “findPeaks” command with the following parameters for the PU.1 ChIP-seq: “-style factor -size 200 -minDist 200” and the following parameters for the H3K27ac and H3K4me2 ChIP-seq: “-style histone -size 500 -minDist 1000 -region.”
+The “-tbp” parameter was set to the number of replicates in the pool.

+We can try both approaches and compare the results on the UCSC genome browser to see which peak calling conditions best capture the data.

 ### Make Tag Directories
 The first step to running HOMER is to make Tag Directories: http://homer.ucsd.edu/homer/ngs/tagDir.html